 When a moving van is jammed with heavy furniture like desks, beds, and bookshelves, the moving van becomes dangerous if driven recklessly by the wrong driver.

 One of the reasons accidents occur with moving vans lies with the haphazard ways these household goods are packed into the trucks.
 Often, an imbalanced load may result, especially when moving companies combine freights when headed to the same city or nearby location.

 An 18-wheeler moving van coming to Florida from Chicago, for example, might pick up 2-3 extra loads on the way down south.
 This can add a lot more weight and mass to the already heavy moving van truck.
 Coupled with reckless driving or a moving team behind schedule, it’s likely that a moving van accident will take place.

-If it does, and you become injured in a crash, it might help you to hire a Winter Park moving van accident lawyer at the Law Offices of Anidjar & Levine.
+If it does, and you become injured in a crash, it might help you to hire a Winter Park truck accident lawyer at the Law Offices of Anidjar & Levine.
 Our professional attorneys can help you gather evidence to file a personal injury claim against an at-fault moving van driver or trucking company.
-Contact us today at 1-800-747-3733 for a no-fee consultation.
+Contact us today for a no-fee consultation.

 Overview of Moving Truck Accidents